 This year I originally was going to focus on 10 Miles, but I've been finding myself wanting something a little more.
 I think it's also the unfinished business I have with the marathon.
 Ultimately, I do want to run a BQ and run the Boston Marathon.
 This is a race I grew up with and it would mean so much to me to achieve that.

-So, I decided that I'm going to run the Twin Cities Marathon this fall.
+So, I decided (while I was on a trip to Greece) that I'm going to run the Twin Cities Marathon this fall.
 However, my goal is NOT to BQ.

 I'm being realistic with this training and my goals.
 I've matured a lot and have realized that the BQ is a huge goal, and one that is going to take years for me to achieve.
 So while my ultimate goal is to get there, I know it will take me a few training cycles to do it.